Oblynx/adaptiveML_vlsi-presentation/README.md

 The material is in **Greek**.
 The 2 pdfs are a presentation and a report.
 The report complements the presentation and could be read alongside if needed.

+This presentation was made for the VLSI course at the Aristotle University of Thessaloniki ECE.